-The debate about whether or not telehealth offers a secure means of communicating with patients.
+The debate about whether or not telehealth offers a secure means of communicating with patients is ongoing.
 Many experts argue that the only way to secure telehealth sessions is by forgoing the use of WiFi and connecting directly to the internet router using an ethernet cable.
 Although this offers more telehealth security, it also poses some security risk while restricting users physically, by forcing them to be near their router to have a connection, whether or not other household members are in the vicinity.
 Using a virtual private network (VPN) however, offers telehealth providers maximum security while giving them the flexibility to work from anywhere.

 A virtual private network (VPN) is a service that extends a private network over a public net.
 When using a VPN to connect to the internet, all data passing through the VPN is encrypted (encryption masks data, making it unreadable to unauthorized users).
 As such, connecting to a VPN provides the most secure connection and prevents even the most advanced hacker from accessing data.

 VPN is often offered as a subscription service, where users can connect to any WiFi connection available, then enable their VPN service.
 By logging onto a VPN before opening a telehealth platform, the session is encrypted as soon the telehealth platform is launched.
 VPN can quickly and easily provide telehealth security whether sessions are conducted from a home office or another remote location.
 For example, if a healthcare provider was traveling and needed to conduct a telehealth session from their hotel room, using the hotel’s public WiFi, the provider could connect to the hotel WiFi and then activate their VPN service to provide a secure telehealth session.